Bishop Henry Whipple Federal Building

 Property Managers: Justin Weingartz and Meghan Coleman

 For more building information and service calls, contact the Whipple Property Management Office listed in the top right box on this page.
 For veterans information, call the VA Service Desk at 612-970-5334 or toll-free at 1-800-827-1000.
 For other federal government information, call 1-800-FED-INFO.

 Building Hours and Access The building is open 7 a.m. to 5 p.m.
 Monday through Friday (except federal holidays).
 All visitors must present a valid government ID (state driver’s license or federal ID) and submit to security screening before being allowed to enter the building.

 A Military Entrance Processing Station (MEPS), Army/Navy/Marine recruiting offices, a Dept. of Justice Executive Office of Immigration Review, and a Federal Executive Board office are also housed in the building.
-With the expansion of the VA office, several former tenants have moved to Norman Pointe II, a 10-story leased office building in Bloomington, Minnesota, and will not return to the Whipple building.
+With the expansion of the VA office, several former tenants have moved to Norman Pointe II, a 10-story leased office building in Bloomington, Minnesota.

 Amenities The Whipple Federal Building includes a cafeteria (open 7 a.m.– 3 p.m.), vending machines, an ATM, and two credit unions (open 7 a.m.– 5 p.m.), all located on the ground floor.